Royce da 5'9": 2016–2018: Book of Ryan

-2020–present: The Allegory
+2020–2021: The Allegory

 On February 21, 2020, Royce da 5'9" released his eighth studio album, The Allegory, which included features from T.I, Westside Gunn, Conway the Machine, Ashley Sorrell, and KXNG Crooked (formerly Crooked I).
 This album contained four singles; the first, "Black Savage", was released on November 15, 2019.
 This generated a buzz around Royce's production and was featured on Jay-Z's "Inspire Change" campaign.
 Later, on January 17, 2020, Royce released the second single from the album "Overcomer" featuring Westside Gunn.
 On 31 January 2020, Royce released the third single "I Don't Age", which he said was "the first song he made using a self-produced beat".
-The album peaked at #58 on the Billboard 200.
+The album peaked at No. 58 on the Billboard 200.

+In February 2021, the album was nominated for a Grammy Award for Best Rap Album, losing to Nas' King's Disease.

+2022–present: Other releases

 In 2022, Royce released a greatest hits album titled The Heaven Experience, Vol. 1.

 Personal life

 In high school, Montgomery was generally a good student, though he said in a 2014 interview that he "did have a bit of attention issues".
 Royce has two sons, James and Trenton, and three daughters.
 He is a recovering alcoholic, being sober since September 11, 2012.
 One of the main reasons for his choice of sobriety was his son saying, "I love my dad.
 I think he's Superman, but I don't really know him".
 Montgomery married his high school sweetheart, who also attended Oak Park High School, and they had begun dating in 1995.

 Montgomery has a younger brother, Marcus, who goes by the name of Kid Vishis.
 Vishis released his debut album, Timing Is Everything, on July 22, 2014.